How Does a VPN Tunnel Work?

 By hiding your IP address, the VPN tunnel separates your personal identity from the data you send online.
 Instead of your home IP, websites see the VPN server’s address.
 This conceals your real location and makes it tougher for advertisers or cybercriminals to track your browsing patterns or discover who you are offline.

 Another key benefit is security on unsecured networks.
 Public Wi-Fi hotspots often lack basic safeguards, exposing your data to risks.
 A VPN tunnel fortifies that connection.
 Even if the network itself is compromised, your information is encrypted.
-Attackers would only find indecipherable code, not the plain-text data they’re hoping to snatch.
+Attackers would only find indecipherable code, not the plain-text data they are hoping to snatch.

 With this added safety, tasks like online banking or sending sensitive emails become less stressful in shared network environments.